Sarathns05/Big_Mart_Sales_Prediction/README.md

 # Sales Prediction for Big Mart Outlets

-An end-end Machine Learning Project to learn Data Analytics and apply machine learning algorithms to predict the Salesfor Big Mart Outlets
+An end-end Machine Learning Project to learn Data Analytics and apply machine learning algorithms to predict the Sales for Big Mart Outlets

 Dataset Description